Moonnamathoral: Plot

-The second story follows when Jeeva, a police officer, falls in love with Bala, who is a budding writer.
-Their professions intervene with their personal lives, preventing them from any serious romancing prior to marriage.
-Soon after their marriage, Jeeva receives a job transfer to the high ranges of Idukki.
+The second story follows when Jeeva, a police officer, falls in love with Bala, a budding writer.
+Their professions interfere with their personal lives, preventing them from any severe romance before marriage.
+Soon after their wedding, Jeeva receives a job transfer to the high ranges of Idukki.
 Bala is excited at the prospect, as she feels the salubrious mountain atmosphere will help nurture her writing skills.
-Jeeva is also looking forward to it, as a perfect opportunity to rekindle their lost romance.
+Jeeva also considers it a perfect opportunity to rekindle their lost romance.